Thirst things first

 Mezze, in the Old Market area near the Red Piano, is well worth seeking out.
 Sumptuously decorated with soft lights and furniture, this bar is straight up sexy.
 Enjoy their great electronic music, enhanced by one of the best sound systems in town, and sip on a delightful signature cocktail.

-Scotch Mist, nestled in Street 11, is a new addition to Temple Town’s exuberant night life.
+Scotch Mist, nestled in Street 11, is a sterling addition to Temple Town’s exuberant night life.
 You’ve guessed right: you’ll find whiskey here – lots of it.
 The water of life comes under 17 different labels, including Macallan, Glenfiddich, Glenmorangie and Talisker.
 With three big flat TVs and a huge white screen, this is also a great spot for catching up on the biggest sports events of the night.
 Hungry?
 The British pub-grub style menu won’t disappoint as well.